Why the Djinn?

 So, what does any of this have to do with Djinn?
 I suspect that strains of all this—and of all the events of my life to date—appear in this work.
 Mainly, there is the myth, the early fascination with and appreciation of the fantastic as a genre, and the long interest in things that were away from here.

 I encountered the djinn—as genies—in Sinbad and the Tales of the 1001 Nights.
+A widow who lived next door to us had those books.
 This book re-entered my life while I was in graduate school, in large part because of John Barth’s insistence on non-western sources of and for stories.
 But also because, once I encountered the djinn (or jinn), I was impressed by their wiliness and cruelty.
 I wondered—right or wrong—whether they had been mis-portrayed by the writer of the 1001 Nights.
 Why would such power need to be cruel?
 To refer back to Blake—“…what shoulder & what art,/ Could twist the sinews of thy heart?”
 I wondered.
 But I did not pursue the djinn, not yet.

 I wrote in other ways.
 Although I have a set of prose poems set in Philadelphia that delve into the fantastic, I followed the realist tropes of my time.
 Perhaps this is what kept me from finishing—I was writing away from the story in my heart.
 Last year, when I dropped everything to take on new responsibilities—to myself and my work—I set aside the piece I had feverishly labored over for over ten years.
 During that ten years, I had written down a brief thought about a character who was keeping a secret (secrets will be something I grapple with forever).
 Five years ago, I was waiting for friends in a Mexican restaurant, and dashed out to buy a composition book, wrote a couple of pages before they arrived , and promptly forgot the book at the restaurant.